 SkillsUSA is committed to creating a safe and welcoming environment for its members and visitors to come together under the umbrella of Career and Technical Education.

-We expect all members and participants to contribute to the spirit of inclusion and unity, and contribute actively toward maintaining a safe and welcoming environment.
+We expect all members and participants to contribute to the spirit of inclusion and unity while doing their part to maintain safe and welcoming environments.

 SkillsUSA has expectations for conduct, including representing yourselves and the organization to the best of your abilities.
 This is an impressive group of individuals, and we are confident that you will act with integrity and will treat one another respectfully.